base-org/web/apps/base-docs/base-camp/docs/interfaces/contract-to-contract-interaction.md

 ---
-title: 'Contract to contract interaction'
+title: 'Contract to Contract Interaction'
 description: Interact with other smart contracts
 hide_table_of_contents: false
 ---